 “So?” shrugs the brigade chief.
 “There ain’t no potatoes…”

-- A somewhat more decorous set of misconstruings (in Chinese, best found here) is among several celebrated stories about Prince Sihanouk of Cambodia.
+- An only slightly more decorous set of misconstruings (in Chinese, best found here) is among several celebrated stories about Prince Sihanouk of Cambodia.
 I’ll need a few more large gins before I’m prepared to share one of them (not to mention the Shakespeare story…), but this one (among the very first with which my esteemed mentors at the Music Research Institute regaled me in 1986) is just about repeatable:

 Late in the Cultural Revolution, one Mr Jia was head of the Forestry Commission in Linze county of Gansu.
 He had to assemble his employees daily at 8am for study sessions, at which he read out the latest official news to them.